pnp/pnpjs/docs/common/util.md

     getRandomString,
 } from "@pnp/common";

-// use from individual;y imported method
+// use from individually imported method console.log(getRandomString(10));
-console.log(getRandomString(10));
 ```